marithetland/ONTmompS/README.md

 ## Installation

-Clone the repo and install dependencies.
+Clone this repository and install the dependencies.
 We recommend installing in a conda (mamba) environment:

 ```
 git clone https://github.com/marithetland/ONTmompS.git